Beverly Hills High School: News services

 KBEV Channel 6 is a student-run television channel at BHHS that began in 1974 on Theta Cable as part of the public, educational, and government access (PEG) channels requirements for cable companies (free access by public-access television, education-access television and government-access television (GATV) entities in the community).
 KBEV airs a variety of programs, including the longest-running high school news program in the country, The Norman Newservice (now The Norman News).
-KBEV has hosted many important guests, such as Ronald Reagan, in the past.
+KBEV has interviewed celebrities, alumni, and other prominent guests, such as Ronald Reagan, in the past.

 Newspaper

 Highlights, the school's newspaper, has also won numerous awards for its reporting and writing.
 In October 2007, Highlights won first place in the 13th annual California State University Northridge Journalism Skills Competition, with a total of seven out of twelve possible awards in news writing, feature writing, opinion writing, sports writing and photojournalism.
 The Highlights staff recently took home awards from the national JEA conference in St. Louis, Missouri.
 In April 2009, the Highlights staff ranked 3rd place among the nation in Phoenix, Arizona.
 In addition to regularly winning individual awards at the JEA/NSPA fall and spring conferences, Highlights placed seventh in the nation at the Minneapolis conference in November 2011.